 Manassas Park is an independent city in the U.S. state of Virginia.
 As of the 2010 census, the population was 14,273.
 Manassas Park is bordered by the city of Manassas and Prince William County.
 Manassas Park is a part of the Washington-Arlington-Alexandria, DC-VA-MD-WV Metropolitan Statistical Area.
 “A” Fort and Battery Hill Redoubt-Camp Early resides in Manassas Park.

-There You Have It – The Best Places To Raise A Family In Virginia
+There You Have It – The Best Places To Grow Up In Virginia

 If you’re looking for a breakdown of cities in Virginia ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.